 This is the initial interface state.
-In this state, the lowerlevel protocols have indicated that the interface is unusable.
+In this state, the lower-level protocols have indicated that the interface is unusable.
 No protocol traffic at all will be sent or received on such a interface.
 In this state, interface parameters should be set to their initial values.
+All interface timers should be disabled, and there should be no adjacencies associated with the interface.